 Throughout the year, our colleagues in India seek ways to support their communities and help those in need.
-Their corporate citizenship commitment includes literacy and education initiatives in science, technology, engineering and maths (STEM), entrepreneurship and skills-based education programmes.
+Their corporate citizenship commitment includes literacy and education initiatives in Science, Technology, Engineering and Math (STEM), entrepreneurship, and skills-based education programs.

-- ETASHA Society is an NGO that works towards empowering young people from marginalised communities by training them to develop the skills, attitude and mindset needed for successful careers.
-We support two major ETASHA initiatives: Employability Skills Development and Placement Project and Computer Lab for Vocational Training and Placement. - Tara Mobile Crèches Pune: Pune's Project Khelghar, which provides learning centres for children, helped 553 underprivileged children last year.
-The centre works to support children of construction site workers to ensure their right to safety, healthcare, education, recreation and participation.
-Employee volunteers engaged children in games, arts and crafts, storytelling and skit-performing activities.
-They also read to the children and helped them to read some of the donated books. - NIIT Foundation (Pune) Association: Employees launched the Pune CSR Chapter in 2017 and have been regularly collaborating with the NIIT Foundation to organise educational workshops for children and young people on technical skills and personality development.
+- ETASHA Society is an NGO that works towards empowering youth from marginalized communities by training them to develop the skills, attitude and mindset needed for successful careers.
+We support two major ETASHA initiatives: Employability Skills Development and Placement Project and Computer Lab for Vocational Training and Placement. - Tara Mobile Crèches Pune: Pune's Project Khelghar, which provides learning centers for kids, helped 553 underprivileged children last year.
+The center works to support children of construction site workers to ensure their right to safety, healthcare, education, recreation and participation.
+Employee volunteers engaged children in games, arts and crafts, story making and skit performing activities.
+They also read to the children and helped them to read some of the donated books. - NIIT Foundation (Pune) Association: Employees launched the Pune CSR Chapter in 2017 and have been regularly collaborating with the NIIT Foundation to organize educational workshops for children and youth on technical skills and personality development.

 - United Way Mumbai Let's Read Campaign: Colleagues in both Pune and Noida partnered with United Way Mumbai as part of the Let's Read Campaign, which aims to bring the world of books and reading to underprivileged children.
-A grant from the Pitney Bowes Foundation funded the donation of 500 books to two non-profit organisations for libraries at community centres that serve hundreds of children. - National Social Society (NSS): NSS works with underprivileged children who are currently unable to attend school.
-The programme provides access to literacy and basic education services for these children, after which they will be eligible to enrol in government schools.
+A grant from the Pitney Bowes Foundation funded the donation of 500 books to two nonprofits for libraries at community centers serving hundreds of children. - National Social Society (NSS): NSS works with underprivileged children who are currently unable to attend school.
+The program provides access to literacy and basic education services for these children, after which they will be eligible to enroll in Government schools.
 Our volunteers worked with children in storytelling and arts and crafts activities in which the children created beautiful butterflies representing their dreams for the future.
-We also donated books to the centre's library.
+We also donated books to the center's library.